voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 <br>

 ## 1.1 Purpose <a name="1.1-purpose" />
 The myJym app is to help people at all levels of experience feel confident using gym equipment.
 It also focuses on connecting users to personal trainors.
-Additional features include work out regiments, gym maps, and abbility to track fitness goals.
+Additional features include work out regiments, gym maps, and ability to track fitness goals.

 <br>